jaredbeck/graph_matching/README.md

 #=> [(3=2), (4=1)]
 ```

-TO DO: This algorithm is inefficient compared to the [Hopcroft–Karp algorithm][13]
+TO DO: This algorithm is inefficient compared to the [Hopcroft-Karp algorithm][13]
 which performs in O(e * sqrt(v)) in the worst case.

 ### 2. Maximum Cardinality Matching in General Graphs